jeremypw/skeleton/README.md

 Replace `[BUILD_DIR]` with the path of an empty folder (NOT the project root) in which to build the project.
 **NOTE**: The contents of the build directory will be erased before building.

+See https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github for information of how to host your new app on GitHub (other hosts are available).

+Start changing the source code!